 The board is appointed by the patron.
-In making appointments, the patron must comply with Ministerial directions about gender balance.
+When the patron appoints a board they must comply with Ministerial directions about gender balance.

-If the patron decides that it is not practicable to appoint a board, he/she must give reasons to the parents, teachers, staff and the Minister but he/she cannot be forced to appoint one.
+If the patron decides that it is not practicable to appoint a board, they must give reasons to the parents, teachers, staff and the Minister but they cannot be forced to appoint one.

 The board's main function is to manage the school on behalf of the patron and for the benefit of the students and to provide an appropriate education for each student at the school.
 The board is accountable to the patron and the Minister for Education and Skills.
 The school principal is responsible for the day-to-day management of the school and is accountable to the board.

 In carrying out its functions, the board must

 - Support the ethos of the school and be accountable to the patron for this

 - Comply with the law and with any deed, charter, or similar instrument relating to the school.

 - Consult with and inform the patron of decisions and proposals

 - Publish the school's admissions and participation policies, including its policy on expulsion and suspension of students and the admission and participation by students with disabilities or with special educational needs